njszym/XRD-AutoAnalyzer/README.md

 A package designed to automate the process of phase identification from XRD spectra using a probabilistic deep learning trained with physics-informed data augmentation.

+The corresponding manuscript will be made available soon.
+Reproducing the published results can be accomplished through figshare (to be linked).

 ## Installation

 First clone the repository: